sekar-p/ml_course/Capstone_Project/README.md

 Dataset can be downloaded from https://www.kaggle.com/muhammetvarl/laptop-price

-I was searching for the Capstone project idea and endup with this dataset which is something interesting to me to check my laptop price with my own ML model :-)
+I was searching the dataset for the capstone project and endup with this dataset which is something interesting to me to check my laptop price with my own ML model :-)

+Predict the price of the laptop based on the few attributes related the laptop such as Processor, Clock speed, Screen Resolution, Panel Type, Graphics, RAM and ROM.
+Its funny project to get to know the price of your laptop.

 Column information as below,
 - Company- String -Laptop Manufacturer